Welcome back to our new 2016 series of the Garden Blog of the Victorian Walled Garden in Kylemore Abbey & Garden.

 To maintain & prune & feed:

-~ Fertilize roses with well-rotted Farm Yard Manure
+~ Fertilize soft fruits, roses and vine plants with well-rotted Farm Yard Manure

 ~ Maintain, sharpen and repair tools etc., clean pots and trays

-~ Lawns could get first cut if ground is suitable and not too wet
+~ Lawns could get first cut on high setting if ground is suitable and not too wet or frozen